Koupah/Among-Us-Editor/README.md

 # Among-Us-Editor
 Edit the Among Us playerPrefs files with premade values, allows for free DLC skins, pets, hats and even a secret glitched color!

+The secret color is a lighter version of the dark green, in lobbies chat normally won't work, you can't customize your character.
+In game, your dead body will be red, in meetings you'll be red and in chat you'll be red.

+Therefore there can be 3 greens and 2 reds, and I believe if multiple people have a different color value above 12, there can be multiple glitched greens (Untested).

 NOTE: You need to relaunch/have your game closed when using this!
 The game only seems to read settings on launch, so use this then launch your game!